Duisburg Cathedral Mosque: Architecture

 The interior of the mosque is richly decorated with gold, turquoise, red and white paintings, and the room is illuminated by golden chandeliers.
 The mosque was named «Muradiye».
-At the opening of the mosque, the Prime Minister of North Rhine-Westphalia Jürgen Rüttgers delivered a speech to the representatives of the German and Turkish public who had gathered in connection with this event.
-Ali Bardakodlu, president of Turkey's highest religious body, came to the opening of Germany's largest mosque.
+At the opening of the mosque, the Prime Minister of North Rhine-Westphalia Jürgen Rüttgers delivered a speech to invited representatives of the German and Turkish public.
+Ali Bardakodlu, president of Turkey's highest religious body, officially opened Germany's largest mosque (at that time).
 The media noted that the opening of the mosque in Duisburg, unlike some other German cities, took place in a calm atmosphere.